 One of my favourite marketing campaigns of the decade is actually one from just a few months ago.
 Cadbury and Age UK joined forces in September 2019 to take on the fight against loneliness in the elderly.

-Around 1.4 million older people say that struggle with loneliness and 225,000 often go a whole week without speaking to anyone – Age UK (https://www.ageuk.org.uk/get-involved/volunteer/donate-your-words/)
+Around 1.4 million older people say that struggle with loneliness and 225,000 often go a whole week without speaking to anyone.

 To help in the fight against loneliness, Cadbury’s delivered a series of emotive adverts designed to raise awareness of the loneliness crisis in the older population and also removed all words from their iconic Dairy Milk bar’s packaging.
 The idea was to encourage the public to “donate their words” to the elderly who are often deprived of conversation.

 The campaign went viral and encouraged people to discuss the issues surrounding loneliness.
-Cadbury’s brand health metrics also saw an increase as a result.
-YouGov (https://yougov.co.uk/ brand tracking) showed that the awareness of Cadbury’s adverts increased by 11% among the over 65s and the likelihood of a customer purchasing from the brand increased by 4.6 points.
+As a result, Cadbury’s brand health metrics also saw an increase.
+YouGov showed that the awareness of Cadbury’s adverts increased by 11% among the over 65s and the likelihood of a customer purchasing from the brand increased by 4.6 points.